raselopu/mapR/README.md

 # mapR
-Track you, Guide you when you are lost.
+Track you, Guide you when you are lost and provide security to your family.